americanexpress/one-app/docs/api/modules/App-Configuration.md

 }
 ```

-The `validateStateConfig` allows a Child Module to validate settings passed from `provideStateConfig`.
-Each `settingName` object accepts a `validate(settingValue)` method.
-The `validate` function may throw an `Error` or return `undefined` depending on validity of the value supplied to the Module on load.
+The `validateStateConfig` allows a Child Module to validate settings passed from
+`provideStateConfig`.
+Each `settingName` object accepts a `validate(settingValue)`
+method per `server` and `client` key.
+The `validate` function may throw an `Error`
+or return `undefined` depending on validity of the value supplied to the Module on load.

-If an `Error` is thrown, the Server will fail to startup or if already running will prevent [Holocron](https://github.com/americanexpress/holocron) from loading the Module dynamically.
+If an `Error` is thrown, the Server will fail to startup or if already running will prevent
+[Holocron](https://github.com/americanexpress/holocron) from loading the Module dynamically.

 **📘 More Information**
 * [`provideStateConfig`](#providestateconfig)